jamesrayman/Ero/docs/euclid.md

 * Circle
 * Sphere
 * Segment
+* Arc

-### The Four Postulates
+### The Postulates

 Let the following be postulated:
+1. `intersection` To describe the intersection of two given figures.
+1. `point_on` To select a point on a given figure.
+1. `binormal` To construct a line perpendicular to two figures.
-1. To describe a plane given three points not on one line,
+1. `plane` To describe a plane given three points not on one line.
-1. To describe a sphere given a center and a point on that sphere,
+1. `sphere` To describe a sphere given a center and a point on that sphere.
-1. To describe the intersection of two given figures,
+1. `point` To define a given point.
+1. `segment` To define a line segment.
+1. `null` To create a null figure.
+1. `space` To create a space figure.
-1. To select a point on a given figure.
+1. `arc` To create a arc figure.

 ### Standard Library

+There is a built in standard library with Euclid.
+It might be nice to have Euclid have an import system?

 ### Suggestions
 Create a `given` function which will allow for the passing of points into Euclid, eliminating the use of numbers.

 Should `##` be a multiline comment?
+I don't think so.
+Also I think backslash to continue statement is uncessary as whitespace as it should always be clear whether a statement needs to be continued onto another line and the interpreteter would ignore it otherwise.

 Deterministic `point_on` should be implemented somehow.
 We could possibly use a point_on function that seeds the randomness to make it consistently give the same point.

 Do we want segment to be a figure type?

 Do we want an import system as this could help with library and organization of complex diagrams?

+Do functions have parenthesis as this would allow optional arguments which would be nice especially for point_on?

 ### Examples